Jeff-YW/YOLO-automation/README.md

+# YOLO-Automation: A YOLO Model Evaluation Suite

+Welcome to the YOLO Object Detection Model Automated Inference and Evaluation repo, a comprehensive suite of tools and scripts dedicated to the evaluation and benchmarking of YOLO object detection models.
+This toolkit is crafted for developers, researchers, and enthusiasts aiming to explore the nuances of model performance, specifically focusing on the YOLO architecture.
+Whether you're comparing the intricacies of C++ and Python implementations or evaluating different YOLO model versions, this toolkit provides an automated, user-friendly approach to assessing object detection capabilities by comparing the performance and inference time of different YOLO models.

+## Features

+- **Cross-Language Implementation Comparison**: Seamlessly compare the output equivalence of YOLO models between C++ and Python implementations.
+This feature is designed to ensure consistency and reliability across different development environments.

+- **Model Performance Benchmarking**: Dive into the performance metrics of various YOLO models, including YOLO5s, YOLOv5n and YOLOv5m.
+Our toolkit facilitates an in-depth comparison of detection performance and inference speed, providing insights into the most efficient and accurate models for your object detection needs.

-# YOLO-automation
+# Getting Started

-This repository contains tools and scripts for automating the comparison of different aspects of `YOLO` implementations and models.
-It is designed to facilitate the evaluation of `C++` and `Python`` implementation equivalence and to compare the performance and inference time of different YOLO models.

 ## Sample Run Result